 6. “They only come in White!”

 uPVC windows and doors can be installed in a wide range of colours and finishes, helping to ensure that they can be customised to suit property styles both classical and contemporary.
-From classic styles like Chartwell Green and Cream to more authentic woodgrain foils like Rosewood and Irish Oak, uPVC need not be installed in the basic White tone they were notorious for.
+From classic styles like Chartwell Green and Cream to more authentic woodgrain foils like Rosewood and Irish Oak.

 7. “uPVC causes condensation!”

-Condensation isn’t just a problem limited to uPVC, rather, one that can occur within any sort of frame material.
+Condensation is a problem that can occur in any frame material.
 Put simply, the tighter your home is sealed, the more likely it is that you’ll experience some kind of condensation build-up.
 Therefore, it’s best to incorporate ventilation features to allow air to flow through.
 Thankfully, most uPVC windows and doors do so naturally.

 8. “It will turn yellow over time!”

-uPVC turning yellow does hold a hint of truth in that yellowing used to occur within the uPVC windows and doors of old.
+Older uPVC windows and doors could turn yellow over long periods of time.
 Since then, modern manufacturing developments have improved, eradicating the possibility for uPVC frames and panels to discolour over time.
 Yellowing is an issue that’s simply not possible with most modern uPVC systems.

 9. “They require a lot of care!”

-One of the most baffling misconceptions we frequently come across, uPVC is in no way high in maintenance.
-Their ability to be easily cleaned is actually one of uPVC’s biggest advantages on the rare occasion that homeowners are needed to do.
+This is one of the most baffling misconceptions we come across. uPVC is in no way high in maintenance.
+Their ability to be easily cleaned is actually one of uPVC’s biggest advantages, on the rare occasion that homeowners are needed to do.
 A vast improvement compared to the uPVC and timber of old (especially the latter whereby regular varnishing is required), modern uPVC windows and doors perfectly suit those wanting a ‘fit and forget’ experience.

 10. “They’re not as affordable as they used to be!”

 While it’s true that uPVC might cost a little more than it did in say, the 1980s, a lot of this is merely down to the natural inflation that has occurred in the British economy over time.
-Despite this, the quality of uPVC windows and doors have improved greatly, they still are affordable compared to uPVC and timber, and can even save you money thanks to multi-chambered profiles which serve to trap any present precious heat.
+Despite this, the quality of uPVC windows and doors have improved greatly, they’re still the most affordable option and can even save you money thanks to multi-chambered profiles which serve to trap any present precious heat.

 Quality uPVC solutions from Reddish Joinery

-Hopefully that’s helped clear up just some of the most prominent misconceptions about uPVC reinforcing our belief that windows and doors engineered in the material are a solid choice when wanting to improve your home.
-For more information on our selection of uPVC windows and doors, why not get touch?
+We hope we’ve managed to clear up just some of the most prominent misconceptions about uPVC, reinforcing our belief that windows and doors engineered in the material are a solid choice when wanting to improve your home.
+For more information on our selection of uPVC windows and doors, why not get in touch?
 You can contact Reddish Joinery either via phone on 0161 696 7474 or send us an online message today.